 Many popular spiritual stores have the same elements.
 It is the pattern of the Hero’s Journey.
 This is the innate desire to explore the unknown.
 We are explorers.
 We have explored and conquered most of the planet.
 Many cultures also turned this need to explore inward.

 The hero’s journey always begins with the call.
 One way or another, a guide must come to say, ‘Look, you’re in Sleepy Land.
 Wake.
 Come on a trip.
 There is a whole aspect of your consciousness, your being, that’s not been touched.
 So you’re at home here?
 Well, there’s not enough of you there.’
 And so it starts. ― Joseph Campbell

 This is a common pattern for stories that resonate with us on a spiritual level.
 It is the call to forge your pathway beyond religion.
 You even find this formula at the heart of the Bible or movies like Star Wars.

 The purpose of myth is to illustrate a principle using a story and imagery.
 We need to use these stories as roadmaps to create our path.
 Otherwise, it remains someone else’s story.
-And the function of myth is to show us there is a pathway beyond religion.
-Don’t mistake the metaphors of myth for facts.
-Use them to move beyond the boundaries of religious dogma.
+And the function of myth is to show us there is a path that leads beyond religion.
+Don’t mistake the metaphors of myth for facts, learn to use them to move beyond the boundaries of religious dogma.

 Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia